FaOwO/Bullet-Hell/README.md

 For Arduino Esplora support, Download "arduinoEsploraSupport".
 No problem if you don't have Arduino Esplora, you can play with the keyboard.
-With Processing Library "Sound", Download "gameWithS".
-Without this Library, Download "gameWithoutS".
+Download the Processing Library "Sound" and then execute "game.pde".

 **HOW TO PLAY :**